yishudata/largeapp.github.io/index.md

-## Welcome to BigData and Application Research Group @ SCUT
+# Welcome to BigData and Application Research Group at SCUT

 ### About BDA Group